echemdb/svgdigitizer/doc/workflow.md

 5. Add a text field next and name it `curve: identifier`, which in our case would be `curve: blue`.

-6. Group the textfield and the spline
+6. Group the text field and the curve.

 ![inkscape_smoothed_path_curve](files/images/inkscape_smoothed_path_curve.png)